 - Use soap and warm water.
 Wash for 15 to 20 seconds.

 - If soap and water are not available, use an alcohol-based hand sanitizer.
 You can find these products in most supermarkets and drugstores.

 - If the hand sanitizer is a gel, rub your hands until the gel is dry.
 The gel doesn't need water to work; the alcohol in it kills the germs on your hands.

-- Clean work and household surfaces often
+- Clean work and household surfaces often.

-- Wear a mask if you have a weakened immune system
+- Wear a mask if you have a weakened immune system.

-- Ask your family, friends and health providers to get a flu vaccination
+- Ask your family, friends and health providers to get a flu vaccination.

-- Manage any chronic conditions
+- Manage any chronic conditions.

 Call the Oregon Tobacco Quit Line at 1-800-QUIT-NOW for free coaching and advice on quitting.
 The call is free and confidential.
 Patches or medicines to help you quit may be available.
-For more, go to www.quitnow.net/oregon.
+For more, visit www.quitnow.net/oregon.